rdb/panda3d-thirdparty/README.md

 - [x] zlib

 A package can be explicitly disabled using the `BUILD_*` options, eg. `-DBUILD_VRPN=OFF` disables building VRPN.
 Note that some packages have dependencies on other packages, so not all combinations are valid.

+To build nothing but eg. vrpn, specify: `-DDISABLE_ALL=ON -DBUILD_VRPN=ON`.
+This only affects the initial configuration.